owamazima/jekyll-now/_posts/2017-7-14-Internet of Things(IoT).md

 In addition to providing simply faster speeds, they predict that 5G networks also will need to meet new use cases,[4] such as the Internet of Things (internet connected devices), as well as broadcast-like services and lifeline communication in times of natural disaster.
 Carriers, chipmakers, OEMS and OSATs, such as Advanced Semiconductor Engineering (ASE) and Amkor Technology, Inc., have been preparing for this next-generation (5G) wireless standard, as mobile systems and base stations will require new and faster application processors, basebands and RF devices.

 Although updated standards that define capabilities beyond those defined in the current 4G standards are under consideration, those new capabilities have been grouped under the current ITU-T 4G standards.
 The U.S. Federal Communications Commission (FCC) approved the spectrum for 5G, including the 28 Gigahertz, 37 GHz and 39 GHz bands, on July 14, 2016.</div>

+<span style="color:red">Mobile Computing</span>The IoT trends driving enterprise digital transformation</span>

+<div style="text-align: justify">Enterprises are driving the Internet of Things transformation.
+Consumer products such as wearables and connected electronics certainly garner a large part of the market, but IDC estimates more than 80 percent of IoT spend through 2020 will be on B2B applications and use cases.
+The Internet of Things will be one of the primary drivers of the digital transformation that enterprises will undergo in the coming years, creating a self-learning environment that will drive digital disruption in physical world.
+IoT will be a critical piece of this transformation as it allows new business models to emerge and enables changes in work processes, productivity improvements, cost containment and enhanced customer experiences.</div>